 Keswick Hall, Keswick

 A luxurious home base for exploring the Charlottesville area, Keswick Hall takes pampering and cost up a few notches.
-Built as a private residence in 1912, the estate became the Keswick Country Club in 1948, with the mansion as it’s clubhouse.
+Built as a private residence in 1912, the estate became the Keswick Country Club in 1948, with the mansion as it’s a clubhouse.
 Today Keswick Hall boasts 48 sumptuous rooms, a full spa, award-winning restaurant, golf course, and infinity pool.

-Whether your focus is history, food, drink, activity, or just the chance to kick back and relax, you’ll find a lot to love on a Charlottesville getaway.
+Whether your focus is history, food, drink, hiking, or just the chance to relax, you’ll find a lot to love on a Charlottesville getaway.
 The historic small city is a year-round destination, filled with blooming orchards in the spring, green mountains in the summer, vibrant foliage in the fall, and cozy spaces in winter.

 Charlottesville regulars, please share your tips on where to explore, eat, drink, and stay in the comments below.
 Thank you and happy travels!